Barcode DC: A Lounge, a Meal, and City Energy

 Where Dinner Meets the After-Work Mood

 Washington has a strong after-work culture.
 People spend the day inside systems, meetings, offices, agencies, nonprofits, law firms, campaigns, and institutions.
 By evening, the city needs release valves.
-Restaurants and lounges become those valves.
+Restaurants and lounges often become those places.

-American cuisine worked in that setting because it offered familiarity.
+American cuisine worked well in that setting because it offered familiarity.
 Sometimes a person wants bold innovation.
 Other times, they want something comfortable enough to support the mood without stealing the whole show.
-Barcode leaned into that social purpose.

 What Barcode Reveals About City Life

 A place like Barcode reveals how much people need informal community.
-We often talk about community as something organized through meetings, churches, neighborhoods, or institutions.
-Yet community also forms in the soft spaces between obligations.
+Community does not only form in meetings, churches, neighborhoods, or institutions.
+It also forms in the soft spaces between obligations.

 It forms when coworkers become friends over appetizers.
 It forms when someone meets a date after a long commute.
 It forms when a woman sits down, orders what she wants, and remembers that pleasure belongs on her calendar too.